 For generation, the prediction of the next token $x^{(i)}$ is conducted based on visual tokens $V_{i}$, prompt $P$ and previous tokens $x^{(<i)}$.
 The loss can be computed as:

 where $B$ is the batch size, $\theta$ is the trainable parameters.

-During the pre-training process, two learning objectives simultaneously supervise the adapter.
-We obtain the final loss $\mathcal{L}$ of pre-training by adding $\mathcal{L}_a$ and $\mathcal{L}_g$, a weighting factor $\lambda$ is introduced to balance the two losses.
+During the pretraining process, two learning objectives simultaneously supervise the adapter.
+We obtain the final loss $\mathcal{L}$ of pretraining by adding $\mathcal{L}_a$ and $\mathcal{L}_g$, a weighting factor $\lambda$ is introduced to balance the two losses.